Contempt case: SC orders forthwith release of two UP officials held in custody | Law-Order

 Nataraj said the high court has also issued bailable warrants to the chief secretary of the state in the matter.

-''Issue notice.
-Till the next date of listing, there shall be stay on the order of the division bench of the Allahabad High Court.... officers of the Government of Uttar Pradesh who have been taken into custody be released forthwith,'' the bench said.
+''Issue notice, returnable on April 28, 2023.
+Till the next date of listing, there shall be a stay of the operation of the orders of the division bench of the High Court of Judicature at Allahabad dated April 4, 2023 and April 19, 2023.
+The officers of the Government of Uttar Pradesh, who have been taken into custody, shall be released forthwith,'' the bench said in its order.

-It directed the secretary general of the apex court to communicate its order to the registrar general of the high court for immediate compliance.
+It said registrar (judicial) of the apex court shall communicate the order both telephonically and on e-mail to the registrar general of the high court for immediate compliance.

+Later in the day, the Allahabad High Court ordered that the two officials be released.

+Hearing a petition filed by the Association Of Retired Supreme Court and HC Judges and another, the bench of Justice Suneet Kumar and Justice Rajendra Kumar observed, ''It is informed that the orders dated April 04, 2023 and April 19, 2023, passed by this court have been stayed, till the next date of listing, by Supreme Court vide order dated April 20, 2023.''
+The high court said, ''Further, officers of the Uttar Pradesh government who have been taken into custody shall be released forthwith.''
+In its April 19 order, the high court had observed that having regard to the averments made in the affidavit and the conduct of the officers ''suppressing material facts and misleading the court, prima facie, have committed criminal contempt of the court.''
+It had said the officers present in the court -- Shahid Manzar Abbas Rizvi, Secretary (Finance) UP and Sarayu Prasad Mishra, Special Secretary (Finance) -- were taken into custody and they shall be produced before the court on April 20 at 11 am for framing of charge.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)